 How to make this delicious Vegan Asparagus Soup

-- Saute some onions and garlic in some olive oil and a little vegan butter until it is nice and golden brown.
+- Saute some onions and garlic in some olive oil and a little vegan butter until translucent and golden brown.
 Literally one the best smells in the kitchen!

 - Then toss in the chopped asparagus.
-All of it!
-Ends included.
-No wasting ingredients here.
+All of it ends included.
+You can also save a few of the pretty ends for garnish.

 I almost don’t want to admit how simple this is to make since it looks so fancy and tastes like you spent hours slaving over the stove.
 Don’t worry I won’t tell anyone it took less than half an hour to make.
 It will be our little secret.